IVG12377/From-Chaos-to-Clarity/02_Stakeholder_Alignment/stakeholder_map.md

 # Stakeholder Map

+This map helps prioritize influence and communication.
+Those with high influence and high interest will be proactively engaged in co-design efforts to ensure alignment and buy-in.

 This stakeholder map outlines the key individuals and roles involved in the engagement.
 It is organized by functional area and includes their influence level, primary concerns, and engagement role.

 | Name               | Title / Role                   | Function         | Influence | Interest | Engagement Role |